Links: Sigil source Sigil is QT; TeX4ht source No specific dependencies - compiles .tex files; Instructions for making TeX4ht .epubs

 libqt-mt.so (libc6) => /usr/lib/qt/lib/libqt-mt.so

-Subsequent to this the installer uses the dreaded cmake instead of make.
+The installer uses the annoying cmake instead of make:

 # make install